 Then we need to make a roux to thicken the chicken stew base.
 Stir in the flour until it is thoroughly cooked through, the vegetables are coated, and the roux starts to brown.
 Then, add the chicken stock and stir to incorporate before adding the heavy cream, salt, pepper, thyme, and bay leaves.
 Let all of that simmer while you prepare the dumplings.

-Want to hear an undeniable truth?
 No one wants to bite into a dense, soggy dumpling.
 So, I set out to perfect a method for making easy, delicious dumplings that are light and fluffy to complement this rich soup.
+Here’s how we make them:

-• Start by whisking or sifting together the flour, baking powder, and salt.
+• Start by whisking together the flour, baking powder, and salt.
 (The baking powder is what gives the dumplings a nice, fluffy interior.)

 • Then, add the melted butter and milk for moisture and fat.
 These also help the dumplings hold their shape, and keep them nice and tender.

-• Don’t over-mix the dough, or they will be tough and dense.
+• Don’t over-mix the dough, or it will be tough and dense.
 All you need is a quick stir to get them to come together, and then set the dough aside.

-Side by side photos of mixing together dough for dumplings.
+Side by side photos of mixing together dumpling batter.

 Now that your dumpling dough is prepared, let’s get back to the soup.
 It’s time to add the cooked chicken, frozen peas, and chopped parsley.
 You don’t want to add these any earlier, or else they’ll cook for too long and can get tough, particularly the chicken.